Santandersecurityresearch/cryptoinventory.datamodel/README.md

 ./validate.sh ALL certificate-object-cyclonedx-1.6-tactical-keys.json
 ```

-We have created the santander-cryptographic-properties schema to do the extra validations for our own data model.
+We have created the `santander-cryptographic-properties.json` schema to do the extra validations for our own data model.

 ***Note: We decided to disregard our initial attempts with Python because of the difficulties found in managing dependent schemas (CBOM's case).***